ujihisa/okta-scim-beta/README.md

 ## Contact Okta

-Once you've finished verifying that your SCIM API works with Okta, checked all of User Attributes, and checked Attribute Mappings, then it is time to submit your application to Okta.
+After you've finished verifying that your SCIM API works with Okta, it is time to submit your application to Okta.

 Work with your contact at Okta to start your submission.